"just the facts"

 Okay, you're in, what's next?

 Wonderful, we're thrilled to have you join us along for the ride.
 Check back soon and you'll be able to explore our showcase projects to see what other people have already been creating.
-In the meantime, you can take a look at the help materials we've put together for project viewers and creators, and then spend time playing around in our digital sandbox where you can practice creating and tinkering with your own temporary projects.
+In the meantime, you can take a look at the help materials we've put together for project viewers and creators.
 When you think you're ready to really get started, then go over to our page for new users where you can find everything you need to know to set up your own instance of DM on a personal server in the cloud.